ava-labs/hypersdk/docs/tutorials/morpheusvm/5_testing.md

 Test Suite Passed
 ```

-If you see this, then your VM passed the tests!
+If you see this, then your VM passed the workload tests!

 ## Setting Up `e2e` Tests

+We'll now focus on adding `e2e` tests to our VM.
+To get started, in
-To get started, in `examples/tutorial`, run the following commands:
+`examples/tutorial`, run the following commands:

 ```bash
 cp ../morpheusvm/scripts/run.sh ./scripts/run.sh